qalle2/finmorph/README.md

 Persons: 1/2/3.
 If 1 argument only, print all supported combinations.
 ```

-Note: only indicative present active, indicative past active and conditional
+Note: only indicative present active, indicative past active, conditional
-active have been implemented.
+active and imperative active have been implemented.

 Example:
 ```